rpoliselit/blog/_posts/2022-05-26-mathematica-error-in-manjaro.md

 title: "Solving the errors to open Mathematica 11.3 in Manjaro"
 categories: Linux
 tags: [en-us, linux, wolfram-mathematica]
-published: true
+toc: true
 ---

 I have changed from KDE Neon to Manjaro KDE Plasma in the middle of the last week.
 I had no problems by installing Wolfram Mathematica 11.3, however this one did not open properly.
 So I decided open it by terminal and found a couple of errors in sequence.
 All of them are reported in the Mathematica post from the [Archlinux Wiki](https://wiki.archlinux.org/title/Mathematica).
-The last error solution was my contribution to community.
+The last error solution is my contribution to community.

-All of these errors happen because Mathematica includes a number of its own libraries which conflict with system libraries.
+All of these errors happen because Mathematica includes a number of its own libraries which conflict with the system libraries.
 The Mathematica libraries are in the following directory:

 ```
 cd <INSTALL_DIR>/SystemFiles/Libraries/Linux-x86-64